Skip to main content

 Read about the rules outlined by Reg CC, the circumstances that allow exceptions, and what to do when your financial institution suspects fraud.

-As check fraud and other forms of fraud continue to soar, financial institutions increasingly are called to know when they can hold deposited funds longer than permitted by Regulation CC, or Reg CC.
+As check fraud and other forms of fraud continue to soar, financial institutions increasingly are called to know when they can hold deposited funds longer than permitted by the Expedited Funds Availability Act, commonly known as Regulation CC, or Reg CC.

-Financial institutions’ AML programs, including efforts to prevent fraud and their associated losses, incorporate tremendous resources to be effective.
+Financial institutions’ AML and anti-fraud programs incorporate tremendous resources to prevent fraud and their associated losses.
 However, banks and credit unions must balance their fraud-fighting obligations with consumer compliance requirements on deposit-availability timeframes and notices under Reg CC.

-This article explains Reg CC and its general rules for making funds available after a deposit.
+This article explains Reg CC and its general rules for making funds available from checks after a deposit.
 It covers when a financial institution is allowed to hold a member or customer’s deposit for longer than the one to two days typically allowed under Reg CC.
-Finally, it examines what the funds availability regulation says about holding funds when fraud is suspected.
+It examines what the funds availability regulation says about holding funds when fraud is suspected, and it outlines the latest increases to threshold amounts.

-Understanding Reg CC’s consumer compliance requirements can help AML professionals work with others in the institution to prevent and detect check fraud and other suspicious activity.
-See the regulation and discuss with your institution’s attorney to evaluate your bank or credit union’s specific requirements.
+See the regulation and discuss this topic with your institution’s attorney to evaluate your bank or credit union’s specific requirements.

 What is Reg CC in banking?

 Reg CC is the federal requirement for banks and credit unions to make funds deposited to a transaction account available for withdrawal within specific timeframes.
-The regulation is rooted in a 1987 law aimed at addressing concerns that financial institutions were placing lengthy holds on checks deposited by customers or members.
+The regulation is rooted in the 1987 Expedited Funds Availability Act, aimed at addressing concerns that financial institutions were placing lengthy holds on checks deposited by customers or members.
 The consumer compliance regulation has been revised several times over the years.
-Its requirements can sometimes feel at odds with anti-fraud efforts, especially when check fraud is such a problem.

 Types of accounts covered by Reg CC include demand deposit accounts or similar transaction accounts at a depository institution that can make third-party payments.
 Accounts that are not covered by Reg CC include savings accounts or time deposit accounts, such as money market deposit accounts, even though they may have limited third-party payment powers.